Plan Your Visit

 Getting here

-To enter Marsh-Billings-Rockefeller National Historical Park from the Billings Farm & Museum parking lot, follow the paved path next to the flagpole, cross Elm Street via the crosswalk, take the left fork, and walk up the short, steep hill to the Carriage Barn Visitor Center.
+To enter Marsh-Billings-Rockefeller NHP from the Billings Farm & Museum parking lot, follow the paved path next to the flagpole, cross Elm Street via the crosswalk.
+Take a left at the fork and walk up the short, steep hill to reach the park's Carriage Barn Visitor Center.

 Operating hours